Extrapleural Pneumonectomy (EPP)

 The average survival rate after an EPP is 7-47 months, but many patients exceed these statistics.
 It isn’t unheard of for patients to live 5 or more years after EPP surgery.

-Patients with pleural mesothelioma have their best chance of long-term survival when they use the trimodal approach and combine EPP with chemotherapy and radiation.
+Patients with pleural mesothelioma have the best chance of long-term survival using the trimodal approach and combining EPP with chemotherapy and radiation.

 In one of Dr. Sugarbaker’s studies, patients who received intraoperative chemotherapy lived over 1 year longer than patients who didn’t receive the treatment.
-The median survival for the patients who had intraoperative chemotherapy was 35.6 months, with half of those patients living even longer.
+The median survival for the patients with intraoperative chemotherapy was 35.6 months, with half of those patients living even longer.

 Cancer researchers continue to make breakthroughs regularly.
-It is possible that patients with pleural mesothelioma who receive EPP today will have access to treatments in the future that will extend their lifespan even further.
+Patients with pleural mesothelioma who undergo the EPP procedure will have access to treatments in the future that will extend their lifespan even further.

 Getting an EPP